The coronavirus pandemic shows no signs of stopping. And it seems the obese are the most affected.

 12- Virtual Consultations & Follow-Ups Are Available

-COVID-19 and changed the way many of us do business.
+COVID-19 has changed the way many of us do business.
 Bariatric surgery centers are not immune to these changes.
 Many doctors have to adapt.
 Technology makes this possible and convenient for doctors and patients alike.

 Top bariatric surgeon Dr. Babak Moeinolmolki (Dr. Moein to his patients) offers telehealth and virtual consultations when the situation warrants a safety-first approach.
 These simple phone or video chats with Dr. Moein help you become more familiar with the practice, in this case, Healthy Life Bariatrics in Los Angeles, California.
-You also get to determine if you are a good candidate for weight loss surgery prior to making the trip to the bariatric center.
+You also get to determine if you are a good candidate for weight loss surgery before making the trip to the bariatric center.

 13- Bariatric Centers Make Weight Loss Surgery Convenient